oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-rest-api/bidirectional-data-replication-using-rest-api.md

    In the next task, you will be able to test the sample report based on the transactions committed when the `add_replication_ActiveActive_curl.sh` script runs.

-## Task 2: Add DML to DBNORTH and DBSOUTH PDBs
+## Task 2: Add DML to DBNORTH and DBSOUTH PDBs and Check the PDBs for Committed Transactions

 In this task, you can verify that the Extract processes on `DBNORTH` and `DBSOUTH` databases are working correctly.
 The following steps will instruct you to run a script that will automatically perform an UPDATE operation on the PDBs.
 You can check the Extract and Replicat statistics to know monitor the UPDATE has been done successfully.